telerik/report-server-docs/implementer-guide/setup/migration-tool.md

 The **Telerik Report Server Storage Migration Tool** is a standalone module shipped with the Telerik Report Server installation and its purpose is to provide easy out-of-the box solution for migrating the Report Server storage.
 It can be used from a command line or a graphical (Windows Forms) user interface.
 The executables are placed in *Tools\\* subfolder of the installation directory.

+> The Storage Migration tool will copy the assets from the source storage to the specified destination.
+If the destination storage does not exist, it will be created.
+If the destination storage exists, then the source assets will be copied to the destination, **without clearing the destination storage first**, which can produce duplicated entries in the destination storage and

 ### Command-Line Interface

-The executable must be started with two arguments, describing respectively the **source** and **destination** storage types, followed by a connection information for each storage type.
-An example command that performs an exact copy of the file storage located on *C:\Report Server\Data* to a Redis database hosted on *localhost:6981* would look like this:
+The executable **migrate.exe** operates in two modes - *simple* and *configurable* migration.
+The simple mode copies all the entries from the source storage to the destination storage.
+The configurable mode allows to select which assets will be migrated along with their related entities (see the *Storage assets upgrade mechanism* section below).
+The migration mode is determined by the arguments, provided to the executable.
+For simple migration mode the executable must be started with two arguments, describing respectively the **source** and **destination** storage types, followed by a connection information for each storage type.
+An example command that performs a copy of the file storage located on *C:\Report Server\Data* to a Redis database hosted on *localhost:6981* would look like this:

 *migrate.exe type=file,connection="C:\Report Server\Data" type=redis,connection=localhost:6981,defaultDatabase=1*